 Eating whole foods - Eliminating sugar and processed foods is a key to a successful detox.
 If we take measures to detox and then constantly fill our body with toxins from food, we will just create a never-ending cycle.
 Work to replace unhealthy food with whole foods from nature.
 It’s said that it takes thirty days to form a new habit.
 Aim to remove sodas, sugar, and processed foods from your diet for a month.
 By the end of the month you may not even miss these foods anymore.

 Increasing mineral intake - Minerals are very important in the detox process.
 Many Americans are deficient in minerals such as iron, magnesium, zinc, potassium, selenium, iodine and calcium.
-Talk with your doctor or nutritionist to ensure that you are receiving adequate vitamins and minerals.
+Talk with your doctor or nutritionist to ensure that you are receiving adequate vitamins and minerals for your thyroid.

 Find inspiration for a healthy way to support your thyroid